 Naturally, every detail of growing and processing has been done at the farm to produce this fine, washed coffee.
 The finished green beans just arrived at our roasting plant in vacuum packaging ready for us to take it the rest of the way in roasting it for you.

 Barry (left) and Price Peterson, founder Hacienda Esmeralda

-Please note: Sold in 12 ounce bags.
+Please note: Sold in 12 ounce or 1 pound bags.